Art is expression. Art is emotion.

 And art is always a statement.

-In the first of a two-part series to celebrate World Art day, Artflute gets up close and personal with artists from all over the world.
-Read on to know more about their creative lives, their thoughts about art and what it means to them.
+In the first of a two-part series to celebrate World Art day, Artflute gets up close with intensely personal stories of fascinating artists from all over the world.
+Read on to know more about their creative lives, their thoughts about art, and what it means to them.

 A contemporary painter, Jason’s aim is to fuse a universality of myths from ancient styles and traditions into an innovative, progressive, elegant, and ultimately modern form of abstract expressionism.